-As I was searching for a recipe one day I realized that, in addition to my shelf of beloved cookbooks, the Internet – that great resource in the sky – delivers recipes and ideas to me from people all over the world.
+As I was searching for a recipe one day I realized that, in addition to my shelf of beloved cookbooks, the Internet – that great resource in cyberspace – delivers recipes and ideas to me from people all over the world.
 It’s my electric cookbook.

 This blog features what I have learned and grown passionate about in forty years of cooking.
 My husband grew up eating his Quebecois mom’s beautiful food.
 My mom was great but her talent wasn’t cooking.
 With my mother-in-law and my friend Geri McDonald (the best food and cooking describer I have ever known) as guides, I learned one dish and then another, and the methods that made each one not just edible but memorable.